Last updated on September 20th, 2022

 - A company may have invested in marketing for a new region, and the results won’t be received for some time.
 However, this payback time isn’t included in CAC calculations.
 In this circumstance, you have to cover the costs now but receive the revenue later.
 A lack of cash flow caused this way can sometimes kill an otherwise healthy business.

 - The second caveat is relevant for businesses that permanently alter their revenue schema.
-Changes in price will change your LTV, meaning that the old CAC isn’t comparable to the new one.
+Price changes will change your LTV, meaning that the old CAC isn’t comparable to the new one.

-- The third caveat is only a partial view in many instances, in particular, if some customers have a much higher value than others (whales in games, renewing subscribers, etc.).
-The CAC to acquire a first time payer is a good indicator, but it doesn’t fully reflect whether that payer will go on and pay a lot in the long-term.
+- The third caveat is only a partial view in many instances, particularly if some customers have a much higher value than others (whales in games, renewing subscribers, etc.).
+The CAC to acquire a first-time customer is a good indicator, but it doesn’t fully reflect whether that payer will go on and pay a lot in the long-term.

 Case Study: UA Audit

 Identified nine issues that improved UA performance